kattni/beeware-docs-tools/docs/en/content_test_bed/index.md

 If you are updating existing content, the following steps are not necessary.
 You can simply build the test site, and see your updates rendered.

-If you are creating a new shared documentation file in the `shared-content` directory, complete the following:
+If you are creating a new shared documentation file in the `shared-content` directory, that is NOT meant to be included in the `how-to` directory, complete the following:

 1. Create a file in the `content_test_bed` that is the same filename as your new content file, with "_include" appended to the end.
    * For `style_guide.md`, you would add `style_guide_include.md`.